Avaiga/taipy-doc/docs/manuals/gui/user_viselements.md

 !!! info "HTML syntax extensions"

     The HTML text that is given to the [HTML](../../reference/#taipy.gui.renderers.Html) page renderer is **not** parsed as pure HTML.
-Instead, it is transformed before it is sent as HTML to be rendered.
+Instead, the page is transformed before it is rendered to HTML and delivered to the client.
 Therefore, Taipy was able to introduce a few changes to the pure HTML syntax that make it easier to use in the context of describing Taipy pages.

     - Attribute names that be array elements.
       Some visual elements (such as the [`chart`](viselements/chart.md) control) need indexed properties.
-An attribute name such as _y[1]_ is valid in the Taipy context, where it would not be in raw HTML.
+An attribute name such as _y[1]_ is valid in the Taipy context, where it would not be in the raw HTML grammar.

     - Empty attribute value.
       In the HTML used by Taipy, you can mention an attribute with no value.
 It would